Skip to content

 Score Explanation

-iGaming Fit is the strongest dimension and the reason this profile exists: PaymentIQ is not a general orchestrator that tolerates gambling but a platform the Devcode team described as 'especially designed for the iGaming industry', and the current homepage logo wall is close to 100% gambling operators.
+iGaming Fit is the strongest dimension and the reason this profile exists: PaymentIQ is not a general orchestrator that tolerates gambling but a platform the Devcode team described as 'especially designed for the iGaming industry', and its logo wall today is close to 100% gambling operators.
 Geographic Coverage is capped by this catalog's methodology because PaymentIQ owns no acquiring in any market.
 That is a structural fact about orchestration, and it means the 170+ standard currencies and the EU-to-offshore client footprint are inherited through connected PSPs rather than owned.
-Security lands mid-table: PCI DSS Level 1 and the Vault tokenization service are real, but there are no licence tokens to credit because the company holds no MGA, UKGC or payment institution authorization, and the post-carve-out PCI attestation is not publicly verifiable since the docs sit behind a login.
+Security is the second-lowest number on the card, and most of that is a category effect rather than a finding: a software layer that never touches money holds no MGA, UKGC or payment-institution authorization because none applies to it, and the scoring has nothing to credit.
+PCI DSS Level 1 and the Vault tokenization service are real.
+What is genuinely open is that the post-carve-out PCI attestation cannot be verified from outside, since the compliance documentation sits behind a login.
 Fees score low for two compounding reasons: the standard orchestrator deduction (routing fees stack on top of whatever the operator's PSPs charge) and total pricing opacity, since PaymentIQ publishes no numbers at all.
 Tech is the other strong dimension.
 The single API plus JS cashier integration is the industry-standard pattern, and the npm download count gives it the largest verifiable developer footprint of any orchestrator in this catalog.
 User Trust is neutral: no review platform has a PaymentIQ profile, which the methodology treats as no signal rather than a penalty.

 Who Is PaymentIQ Best For?